-For many people applying for immigration benefits, Advance Parole is a must if they want to travel abroad while they wait for the U.S. government to process their applications.
-Other immigrants like recipients of Deferred Action for Childhood Arrivals (DACA) must also have an approved travel permit before leaving the United States if they'd like to return.
+For many people applying for immigration benefits, Advance Parole is necessary to travel abroad while they wait for the U.S. government to process their application.
+Other immigrants, like recipients of Deferred Action for Childhood Arrivals (DACA), must also have an approved travel permit before leaving the United States if they'd like to return.
 Advance Parole makes it possible for immigrants with business ties abroad to leave the United States temporarily for work.
 In this article, we'll explain what business reasons you can get Advance Parole for as well as the step-by-step application process for getting the travel permit.

 If USCIS approves your Advance Parole application, it will be valid for one year.
 Your re-entry still depends on the U.S. Customs and Border Protection (CBP) inspection of your entry.

 How To Apply for Advance Parole for Business Travel

 To get an Advance Parole travel document for business travel, you will need to complete Form I-131, provide evidence of your business travel, and send your completed documents to U.S. Citizenship and Immigration Services (USCIS).

 Step 1: Complete and Sign Form I-131

 First, you need to complete Form I-131, Application for Travel Document.
 This form is the main Advance Parole document application.
 You can fill the form out online or download, print, complete, and send it to a USCIS office.